Modes of the Sakai-Sugimoto soliton: Introduction

 The number of moduli of the single instanton in the AdS-like spacetime, is thus given by 3 spatial translations (corresponding to $x^i\in\mathbb{R}^3$) as well as 3 rotations of the solution inside SU(2), which correspond to $A_I\to UA_IU^{-1}$, with $U\in\SU(2)$.
 The total number of moduli is thus 6.

 The argument above is made for illustrative purposes and for a single instanton.
-Extending the argument to $k$ well separated instantons, is trivially done by placing them at e.g.~$x^1=nL$, $L\gg\mu$, $L\gg1$, $n=1,\cdots,k$, see Fig.~\ref{fig:well_separated_instantons}.
-Of course, the calculation utilizes the flat space instanton solution $b(\rho)=(\rho^2+\mu^2)^{-1}$, which is only an approximation for the AdS-like spacetime of the WSS model.
+Extending the argument to $k$ well separated instantons, is trivially done by placing them at e.g.~$x^1=nL$, $L\gg\beta$, $L\gg1$, $n=1,\cdots,k$, see Fig.~\ref{fig:well_separated_instantons}.
+Of course, the calculation utilizes the flat space instanton solution $b(\rho)=(\rho^2+\beta^2)^{-1}$, which is only an approximation for the AdS-like spacetime of the WSS model.
 The total number of moduli, which is also known as the dimension of the moduli space, is thus \beq \dim_{\mathbb{R}}\mathcal{M}_k = 6k. \eeq In this paper, we will argue that the result holds in the WSS model, not assuming any Ansatz or any large separation between the instantons, but of course only in the $\lambda\to\infty$ limit, i.e.~at infinite 't Hooft coupling.

-As for applications of this result, we will argue in the discussion of the paper, that the $2k$ lifted moduli correspond to massive (or vibrational) modes of Skyrmions and are parametrically set by the mass scale $\lambda M_{\rm KK}\sim\lambda/\ell$, i.e.~the 't Hooft coupling times the inverse of the curvature scale of the AdS-like spacetime.
+As for applications of this result, we will argue in the discussion of the paper, that the $2k$ lifted moduli correspond to massive (or vibrational) modes of Skyrmions and are parametrically set by the mass scale $\lambda M_{\rm KK}\sim\lambda/R$, i.e.~the 't Hooft coupling times the curvature radius of the AdS-like spacetime\footnote{The scalar curvature, more precisely, is given by $-\frac{16(3+4z^2)}{9(1+z^2)^{4/3}}\in\big[-\frac{16}{3},0\big]$, which is (minus) an order one number near $z\approx0$ in dimensionless variables.
+The curvature radius is thus an order one number times $1/M_{\rm KK}$ with units restored.}.
 On the other hand, of the $6k$ remaining moduli, $6k-9$ (with $k>1$) are lifted due to the non-BPS-ness of the instanton in the WSS model with a finite 't Hooft coupling (or nonvanishing Chern-Simons level).
-These massive or vibrational modes of the Skyrmion are parametrically sitting at the mass scale $M_{\rm KK}\sim1/\ell$.
+These massive or vibrational modes of the Skyrmion are parametrically sitting at the mass scale $M_{\rm KK}\sim1/R$.

 In the next section, we will study a version of the Atiyah-Patodi-Singer index theorem for the instanton at hand.